PhilipYip1988/python-notebooks/anaconda/linux/install.md

 <img src='images_install/img_046.png' alt='img_046' width='450'/>

-However are normally implemented in IDEs such as Spyder which as Autoformatters in the Source menu:
+However are normally implemented in IDEs such as Spyder which has Autoformatters in the Source menu:

 <img src='images_install/img_047.png' alt='img_047' width='450'/>